TheXDS/VivLib/docs/CONTRIBUTING.md

 8. **Why did he/she/it/they/thy/thou/etc. leave me?😔**
    The heart is a tempestuous thing, friend.
 But, there's love in anyone that's still around you, like your family, your pets, or even that old lonely lady that wants to talk with you all day even if you have stuff to do.
 But, you have to love yourself before you try to get love back from others.
 9. **Why is it pronounced "Wens-day" if it's written "Wednesday"?**
-   As a famed english teacher called Bobby Finn would say: "it's because that's why. ~you don't see how...~"
+   As a famed english teacher called Bobby Finn would say: "it's because <ins>that's why</ins>. <sub>you don't see how...</sub>"
-10. **I've seem some of your other projects.
+10. **I've seen some of your other projects.
 Can I get a copy of that cool ASCII mushroom cloud?**
     Sure.
     ```
       _.----._